-Many B2B marketers may be familiar with the term omni-channel, and not just because your executives are asking to create an omni-channel experience for your customers.
-It’s no secret that 90% of customers expect consistent interactions across channels (Direct Marketing News) and that doesn’t only apply to the B2C world.
+Many B2B marketers know the term omni-channel, and not just because your executives are asking to create an omni-channel experience for your customers.

 - Multi-channel is a tactic that defines the channels used within a campaign.
 Not all campaigns can or should be “omni-channel,” but all campaigns should use both inbound and outbound components to optimize campaign success.
 Demand generation marketing should include at least 2-4 channels per campaign.

 With these definitions, we see omni-channel is a top-down strategy that must be adopted across the organization.
 It is usually embedded into the executive vision and implemented across multiple departments.
 It takes an organizational shift from siloed operations to a single view of the customer.